Best Swimming Holes in Sedona

 Slide Rock State Park

-Slide Rock State Park is one of Sedona’s most popular destinations and in the summer, people come from all over the world to visit this Arizona State Park.
-Slide Rock is a natural rock waterslide that is located in Oak Creek Canyon, just a few miles north of Sedona.
+Slide Rock State Park is one of Sedona’s most famous landmarks.
+In the summer, people come from all over the world to visit this Arizona State Park.
+Slide Rock is a natural red rock waterslide that is located in Oak Creek Canyon, just a few miles north of Uptown Sedona.
 Kids will love going down the slippery slide and getting cooled off in the chilly water.
 Slide Rock State Park gets very crowded in the busy tourist months of April through October.
 The recommendation is to get there early, but if that isn’t possible, then bring along your patience.
 The park fills up quickly and with all the other activities that Slide Rock State Park has to offer, visitors tend to stay awhile.
-Is Slide Rock worth your time?
-It is definitely worth doing once in your lifetime, but like I said before, the kids are going to love it in the summer.

 Grasshopper Point Picnic Area is another favorite swimming area located north of Sedona in Oak Creek Canyon.
 Grasshopper Point requires a day use fee separate from the Red Rock Pass.
 From the parking area, you will find the creek access trail.
 When you get to the bottom, you’ll find the creek bed is very rocky, so wear your good hiking shoes or boots.
 Oak Creek winds down the canyon and settles into a great swimming hole along the cliff walls.
 Perfect for a cool dip.
 The cliffs are inviting swimmers to jump off of them, but it is very dangerous.
 Don’t risk hurting yourself.